SalahMSaleh/SalahMSaleh.github.io/_posts/2020-1-11-HTB-Bitlab-Write-Up.md

     www-data@bitlab:/var/www/html/profile$ who
     who     whoami

-# Privileges Escelation
+# Privileges Escalation

 Bitlab had unintended way from www-data to root that I did on release time.
-But I will do both but the intended one first.
+I will do both but the intended one first.

 ## www-data to Clave